A few words

 CMWH Housing Worker

-Agnes is responsible for co-ordinating the Coventry Migrant Women’s House; running meetings and supporting residents with house matters.
+Agnes is involved as she cares for others and is an active organiser.
+She is responsible for co-ordinating the Coventry Migrant Women’s House; running meetings and supporting residents with house matters.

 Financial Resilience Advocate